By Nima Maleki

 In reality, we don’t have such a super-planner who recognizes the looks and characteristics of problematic transports beforehand.
 But we can teach a computer to think like the imaginary super-planner.
 This is what we call machine learning.

 We studied our past transports meticulously.
 What could be the characteristics of problematic orders?
-Here is one example of such analyses:
+Here is one example of such analysis:

 Let the machine learning algorithm learn the characteristics of the past problematic transports.
 We show both problematic and non-problematic past orders, so that the algorithm can find the decision rules that distinguish the two.